-Multiply the basic cost of cigarettes plus taxes by wholesale cost of doing business and by cartage.
-(ADD) Wholesale cost of doing business or as established by department approved cost survey.....xxxxx Cartage...current statutory rate or as established by department approved cost survey.....xxxxx The minimum wholesale price/ cost to retailer.....xxxxx Multiply the minimum wholesale price by the retail cost of doing business.
-(ADD) Retail cost of doing business current statutory rate or as established by department approved cost survey.....xxxxx
+Basic cost of cigarettes as

+defined in 16-10-103, MCAxxxxx

+(ADD) Federal taxxxxxx

+Basic cost of cigarettes plus taxxxxxx

+Multiply the basic cost of cigarettes

+by wholesale cost of doing

+business and by cartage.

+(ADD) Wholesale cost of doing business

+current statutory rate or as

+established by department

+approved surveyxxxxx

+Cartagecurrent statutory rate

+The minimum wholesale price/

+cost to tax exempt retailerxxxxx

+Multiply the minimum wholesale

+cost by the retail cost of

+doing business.

+(ADD) Retail cost of doing business

+current statutory rate or as

+established by department

+approved cost surveyxxxxx

-The minimum retail price/cost to consumer......xxxxx
+The minimum tax-exempt retail price/cost

+to tax exempt consumerxxxxx